AndrewDarwin/andrewdarwinmsproject2/README.md

 ## Features

 The site features a responsive navigation menu, and a footer with social media icons.
+The site follows the principles of UX design and presents a structured layout and navigation model.
 The site is a single scrolling page, with 4 separate page areas, as described below;

 ### Home